This site includes links from a number of different affiliate programs. When you click on a link and make a purchase, we may earn a commission.

 Download Free Graphics, Coloring Pages, and Cards

-Welcome to our site where we share the wisdom that comes from above – God’s Word which we can study in the Holy Scriptures of the Old and New Testament – in a creative visual way.
+Welcome to our site where we share the Wisdom that comes from Heaven – from God, God’s Word, Love, and Truth in a creative visual way.